CloudLabsAI-Azure/M365-Copilot/labguide/getting-started.md

 Participants should have:

 - **Basic Knowledge of Microsoft 365 Services**: Familiarity with core M365 applications such as Word, Excel, PowerPoint, Teams, and SharePoint.
-- **Azure Active Directory (Azure AD) Basics**: Understanding of user management, groups, and access permissions in Azure AD.
-- **Administrative Access to Microsoft 365 Tenant**: Ensure you have admin privileges to configure Copilot services, licenses, and compliance settings.
-- **Access to Microsoft 365 E5 License**: A Microsoft 365 E5 license or equivalent is required for accessing advanced Copilot features.

 - **Set Up of Microsoft 365 Environment**: A fully configured M365 environment with necessary applications installed, including SharePoint, Teams, and Outlook.

 - **Knowledge of Security and Compliance in Microsoft 365**: Familiarity with sensitivity labels, retention policies, and compliance tools like eDiscovery and audit logs.

 ## Architecture